Rams (2015 film): Reception

-Accolades
+In 2016, online newspaper Kjarninn voted it the second-greatest Icelandic film of all time.

+Release

 Rams won the prize for Un Certain Regard for 2015, the top prize conferred by a jury presided over by Isabella Rossellini.
+It was screened in the Contemporary World Cinema section of the 2015 Toronto International Film Festival.

 At the 2015 Transilvania International Film Festival, Rams won the Special Jury Award (i.e. third place) and also won the Audience Award (most votes for a film in competition).
 It won the Audience award at the Tromsø International Film Festival and Iranian Fajr Film Festival in 2016.

 Remake

 An Australian remake, directed by Jeremy Sims and starring Sam Neill and Michael Caton, was released in Australian cinemas on 29 October 2020.